The conversation between Kazimir Malevich and Vasily Kandinsky near the Eiffel Tower

 Wassily Wassilyevich Kandinsky (16 December 1866 – 13 December 1944) was a Russian painter and art theorist.
 He is credited with painting one of the first recognised purely abstract works.
 Born in Moscow.
 He taught at the Bauhaus school of art and architecture from 1922 until the Nazis closed it in 1933.
 He then moved to France, where he lived for the rest of his life, becoming a French citizen in 1939 and producing some of his most prominent art.

 Interview with Tatyana Sokolova.
 Magazine "Cosmo lady".
 Ukraine.
 Oct 2018. pp 110-113.
-(Illustrated)
+(Illustration)

 Kviečiame į Tatjanos Sokolovos tapybos parodą.
 UkmMedija.
 Lithuania.
 2018.11.02.
-(Illustrated)
+(Illustration)

 The history of art in Akrolesta's paintings.
 Homsk media.
 17 April 2019.
 (Illustration)

 JazzArt - improvisations on the themes of the great painters.
 Discours magazine.
 23 April 2019 (Illustration)